What is IVR and how can a business automate payment collection using IVR?

 Email: As in the above SMS case, email messaging can also trigger outbound calls via a reply.

-IVR phone transactions can be reported in real-time using API callbacks and updates to the transactions in near real-time using API webhooks.
+IVR phone payment transactions can be reported in real-time using API callbacks and updates to the transactions in near real-time using API webhooks.
 Reporting integration to organizational specific software platforms can be accomplished by using our API webhooks and/or callbacks.
 Webhooks postback transactional messaging from the IVR payment originations to server-side endpoints that the organization define.
 These messages can be used to track transactions that are disputed, maintain customer payment information via reference tokens and provide updates on transaction status for reconciliation and account updates.

 Agile Payments IVR payment systems can provide a business or organization that ability to accept both IVR credit card transactions and IVR ACH (eCheck) transactions.
+Customers can make payment by phone quickly and without need for manpower.

 Organizations and merchant companies can choose to open a merchant account for credit card processing in conjunction with the IVR payment system.
 Processing rates can be configured on a flat rate basis or, more ideally for the merchant organization, on an interchange plus basis – giving the merchant organization a solid understanding that all credit card transaction will be charged at whatever the interchange table rate is for a given card type.